bstrebel/pimatic-phone/README.md

 **Some remarks on iOS devices**

-- Notification emails: A notification email from Apple is generated when the iCloud session is established on pimatic startup/device creation
+- Notification emails: A notification email from Apple is generated when the iCloud session is established on pimatic startup/device creation.

 - Update interval (I): Requesting location information from the iPhone triggers the device to push the data to the iCloud.
 A short period increases